 How early should I arrive?

 That’s up to you, but we encourage you to arrive at least five minutes before.
-People tend to show up closer to 10 am (and during the school year, some of us are downstairs for Sunday School or Adult Education beforehand).
+People tend to show up closer to 10 am (though during the school year, some of us are downstairs for Sunday School or Adult Education beforehand).
 If you are running late, it’s ok.
 Just enter quietly.

-Which door should I use to go into the church?
+Which door should I use?

 What about handicap or mobility access?